 North Cornwall · PL34

 Once drawings are approved, the build is the bit that decides whether you get the home you imagined or a frustrating compromise.
 We deliver projects on a single contract — design, drawings, approvals and construction — so the team that drew it is the team that builds it.
-In Tintagel, that work is shaped by the place itself — Tintagel sits above a famously dramatic stretch of north coast cliff, with the medieval and Arthurian-associated castle on its headland and a Conservation Area covering the village centre, with a building stock that leans toward slate cottages and Victorian guesthouses.
+Working in Tintagel means starting from the PL34 context — Tintagel sits above a famously dramatic stretch of north coast cliff, with the medieval and Arthurian-associated castle on its headland and a Conservation Area covering the village centre, with a building stock that leans toward modern coastal new builds and replacements and Victorian guesthouses.

 Our process